-There are four bathing gates in the holy lake: the Gate of Lotus Baths in the east, the Gate of Sweat Baths in the south, the Gate of Filth-Removing Baths in the west, and the Gate of Belief Baths in the north.
-The holy lake also has four water heads: Maquanhe River in the east, Shiquanhe River in the north, Xiangquanhe River in the west, and the Peacock (Kongquehe in Chinese) River in the south.
-Mapam Yutso Lake’s reputation as mother of the rivers in the world was probably thus established.
+The holy lake has four bathing gates: the Lotus Baths in the east, the Sweat Baths in the south, the Filth-Removing Baths in the west, and the Belief Baths in the north.
+Additionally, there are four water heads: the Horse River in the east, the Lion River in the north, the Elephant River in the west, and the Peacock River in the south.
+Mapam Yutso Lake’s reputation as the mother of rivers worldwide was likely established this way.

 The historic quotation: